We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to buy

-• Incredibly easy to teach
+• Easy to teach

-• Lovely red and gold drawstring bag for storage
+• Lovely drawstring bag

 Reasons to avoid

-The best card games for adults don’t need to have a weighty deck packed with countless different options to provide a good time.
+The best card games don’t need to have a weighty deck packed with countless different options to provide a good time.
 In fact, Love Letter proves that they only need 16.
 That’s all that’s inside this uber-light, uber-fun classic, which is ideal for the tabletop gamer on a budget (or who’s running low on cupboard room).

 Love Letter has a charming premise.
 The players are each suitors, trying to send letters to a princess by selecting the right court member as courier, while intercepting their rivals’ wooing efforts.